The Umbrella User Guide Developer Hub

 Reserved IP

 The Reserved IP feature is an add-on to SIG-based subscriptions and not yet available to all Cisco Umbrella customers.
-To get access to this feature, contact your Cisco Umbrella representative.
+To access this feature, contact your Cisco Umbrella representative.

 Table of Contents